Professor-G/pyBIA/docs/source/Engineering pyBIA.rst

 By default the augmentation function will resize the image to 50x50 after performing the data augmentation, but this resizing can be controlled with the image_size argument.

 The diffuse_training variable is a 3D array containing 866*100=86600 augmented images -- this array will be our 'DIFFUSE' training bag.
 We can now extract a similar number of other objects to compose our 'OTHER' training bag.
+This is one power of data augmentation: by inflaating the size of the data-deprived class, you can include more data of the other classes for which there are more samples.

 4) OTHER Training Class
 -----------